BabylonJS/Documentation/content/How_To/audio/Playing_sounds_and_music.md

 music.setPosition(new BABYLON.Vector3(100, 0, 0));
 ```

-To have a better understanding, please have a look at this sample in our playground: <Playground id="#2AH4YH" title="3D Spatial Sound" description="A simple example of creating spatial sound in your scene." image=""/>
+To have a better understanding, please have a look at this sample in our playground: <Playground id="#2AH4YH" title="3D Spatial Sound" description="A simple example of creating spatial sound in your scene."/>

 Move into the scene using keyboard & mouse.
 Each sound is represented by a purple sphere.
 When you’re entering a sphere, you’ll start hearing one the music.
 The sound is louder at the center of the sphere and fall down to 0 when leaving the sphere.